Bye in Tennis

 I’ve been playing tournaments for years and never received a bye.

-A bye in tennis is typically the result of specific draw sizes where the number of players does not allow for every player to participate in a first-round match.
-Here’s a look at how many players receive a bye per draw size in singles:
+A bye is typically the result of specific draw sizes where the number of players does not allow for every player to participate in a first-round match.
+Here’s a look at how many players receive them per draw size in singles:

 For doubles, a draw of 24 would result in a bye for the top 8 seeds.